-- (iii) appoint one (of four) members of a Nominating Committee (who would have the right to veto independent director nominations); (iv) appoint two (of five) members and the chair of a new Litigation Oversight Committee (which would have responsibility for managing litigation involving both Altria and JLI, i.e., "Joint Litigation Matters"); and (iv) appoint one (of three) members of a Litigation Subcommittee (which would have authority, by unanimous vote, to change JLI's senior outside counsel responsible for Joint Litigation Matters).
-The Revised Voting Agreement also granted JLI's CEO: (i) a seat on the JLI Board of Directors; (ii) a seat on the Litigation Oversight Committee; and (iii) a seat on the Litigation Subcommittee. - The Amended Relationship Agreement gave Altria the option to be released from the 107.
-Non-Compete if JLI were to be prohibited by federal law from selling vaping products in the United States for at least a year or if Altria's internal valuation of the carrying value of its investment falls below 10% of its initial valuation of \$12.8 billion. - 108.
-The Amended Services Agreement eliminates all services except for regulatory support services.
-The amendment was effective at signing except with regard to Altria's provision of retail shelf space to JLI, which service was set to expire after March 31, 2020. - 109.
-The Transaction eliminated a competitive threat to JLI's market dominance and required Altria to dedicate its vast resources, including distribution and shelf space, to ensure JLI's market dominance.
+105. Under the Revised Voting Agreement, after the Antitrust Conversion, Altria had the right to: (i) appoint two (of nine) JLI directors; (ii) nominate one (of three) JLI independent directors; (iii) appoint one (of four) members of a Nominating Committee (who would have the right to veto independent director nominations); (iv) appoint two (of five) members and the chair of a new Litigation Oversight Committee (which would have responsibility for managing litigation involving both Altria and JLI, i.e., "Joint Litigation Matters"); and (iv) appoint one (of three) members of a Litigation Subcommittee (which would have authority, by unanimous vote, to change JLI's senior outside counsel responsible for Joint Litigation Matters).
+The Revised Voting Agreement also granted JLI's CEO: (i) a seat on the JLI Board of Directors; (ii) a seat on the Litigation Oversight Committee; and (iii) a seat on the Litigation Subcommittee.

+106. The Amended Relationship Agreement gave Altria the option to be released from the Non-Compete if JLI were to be prohibited by federal law from selling vaping products in the United States for at least a year or if Altria's internal valuation of the carrying value of its investment falls below 10% of its initial valuation of \$12.8 billion.

+107. The Amended Services Agreement eliminates all services except for regulatory support services.
+The amendment was effective at signing except with regard to Altria's provision of retail shelf space to JLI, which service was set to expire after March 31, 2020.

+108. The Transaction eliminated a competitive threat to JLI's market dominance and required Altria to dedicate its vast resources, including distribution and shelf space, to ensure JLI's market dominance.